vbrednikov/microservices/README.md

 Caveats:
 - this is just proof of concept, don't treat it as production ready :)
-- do not deploy prod and dev stacks on the same cluster
 - in good production, mongo should be deployed on baremetal, currently it is in todo list
 - do not deploy dev and prod from the same folder since .versions will be freezed